 Zenni bifocal update 7/28/18: I’ve had these for just 10 days now, and they’re a great success.
 They’ve provided 2 bits of value – one unintentional.

 The big win is that by wearing them most all the time, I can always read (phone, papers, whatever) without having to search for readers.
-The best I’d come up with before was a pair of frameless, hingeless readers that I wore on top of my head most of the time.
+The best I’d come up with before was the frameless, hingeless +2.25 OTC readers that I wore on top of my head most of the time.
 I was starting to get used to those lightweights, but they’re not good for outside/breezy or even inside bending over, etc. At the cost of always wearing glasses, these completely avoid those downsides.

 In an interesting tradeoff win and data point, the +0.5 top part is not correct for distance.
 I’m noticeably better off with my one-lens “driving” glasses for driving and the like.
 That’s fine – the one-eyes live in the car.
 But that top part provides better intermediate vision – a definite, if small benefit for the distance to a lot of stuff in the house.
 That also makes the jump to the (lined) reader part less jarring.
 I suspect that’s a plus, though I’m not certain.

 The valuable insight I didn’t expect, however, is what it’s like to live a little nearsighted.
 That will be helpful in deciding how to direct Foulkes for my final Lasik.
 I’m considering asking for maybe 1.0-1.5D nearsighted.
 While that would absolutely mandate glasses for driving, it would make daily interactions easier.
 If it could bring my vision in enough to actually read without glasses, the tradeoff that distant things weren’t crisp would probably be worth it.
 Of course the Symfonys would still be doing their part in helping that.